Abstract

 Acceptance returns the magic value 0x35dbc8de.
 Rejection reverts with RpInvalidRequest(code) (any other revert is treated by OPRF nodes as an incompatible signer).

-Validation branches on the most-significant byte of action, which the World ID 4.0 protocol uses to discriminate proof class:
+Validation branches on the most-significant byte of action (canonical extraction: uint8(action >> 248)), which the World ID 4.0 protocol uses to discriminate action types (Uniqueness Proof, Session OPRF Seed, Session Proof).
+Three classes are routed:

 Subsidy Accounting Interface

-interface ISubsidyAccounting {
+interface ISubsidyAccounting is IWIP101 {

 /// @notice One per-credential Uniqueness Proof emitted by a single multi-item `ProofRequest`.